mrYakamoto/cheering-mascot/README.md

 ## Learning Goals

-* Understanding the relationship between two models and how change in one is reflected by change in the other
+* Understand the relationship between two models and how change in one is reflected by change in the other
 * Remembering state and working with variables
 * Nested loops and conditionals